Clinical Research Trials for Cancer in Brevard County

 It’s important to understand that clinical trial participation is strictly voluntary, and not every patient qualifies to participate.
 If you’re interested, ask your oncologist if there is an available trial that you could benefit from.

-If you choose not to participate, that’s fine too.
-And if you start the trial and change your mind later you may withdraw your decision at any time and for any reason.
+If you choose not to participate, that’s fine, too.
+If you start the trial and change your mind later, you may withdraw your decision at any time and for any reason.

 For most patients, clinical trials are not the first course of treatment that will be tried.
 But, as you progress through your cancer treatment process, you may qualify for a study that could benefit you and other cancer patients in the future.

-Read our clinical trials frequently asked questions, contact us directly or click on the link below to learn more about the clinical trials available at the Cancer Care Center of Brevard.
+Contact us directly, or click on the link below to learn more about the clinical trials available at the Cancer Care Center of Brevard.

 For more information, contact a clinical research nurse at one of the Cancer Care Centers of Brevard locations below.